gemerden/statemachine/states/docs/tutorial.md

 Notes:
 * The state machine itself is stateless; it does not keep any information about the stateful objects,
 * The only attribute used by the state machine on the objects instances is the 'state',
-* If no `initial` argument to the constructor is given, the first state in the state machine is taken as initial state,
+* If no <state machine name> (e.g. state in the example above) argument to the constructor is given, the first state in the state machine is taken as initial state,
-* You can also define the statemachine outside the class and add it in the class definition as class attribute or in the constructor as normal attribute (it is called internally through `self.machine`),
-* One of the main differences between this python3 state machine and the previous version, is that the state cannot be explicitly set ('obj.state = 'some_state').
-This lead to a logic inconsistency and was not used in real world cases,
-* Triggers, although they are called as methods, are not actually defined as methods on the class.
-See `__getattr__` in  `StatefulObject` for details,
+* Triggers are auto-generated during class creation,
 * If you need multiple triggers for a transition, you can use a list of trigger names `"trigger": ["turn_on", "flick"]`.

 ### Basics: Adding Callbacks